 To start the application, contact the closest administrative police station to where you are staying.
 Contact them first by email or phone if possible to see if you need to make an appointment.
-While some smaller stations still allow you to walk in, many of the larger ones are requiring appointments or that applications be submitted over email.
+While some smaller stations still allow you to walk in, many of the larger ones require appointments or applications submitted by email.

 In addition, it comes with several downsides:

-- If applying in person in Croatia, you can maximize your time in Croatia.
+- If you apply in person in Croatia, you can maximize your time in Croatia.
 This isn’t possible if you apply online.

 - Applying online makes it hard to plan your move since you don’t know when you’ll be approved.

-- Once you approved, you need to enter Croatia within 30 days.
+- Once you are approved, you need to enter Croatia within 30 days.

 If you wish to give it a try anyway, here is the online application.

-A: Yes, but you shouldn’t.
+A: Yes, but it’s not our recommendation.
 Click here to see why.